Fetal Alcohol Effects: How to Help Your ChildSkip to the navigation

-To help your toddler or school-aged child who has effects from fetal alcohol spectrum disorder (FASD):
+To help your toddler or school-age child who has effects from fetal alcohol spectrum disorder (FASD):

 - Take your child to routine doctor visits.

 - Provide a structured home environment.
 Children with FASD do best in a home that has a defined routine and structure.
-The rules for the family need to be clear and frequently repeated for the child.
+The rules for the family (What is a PDF document?) need to be clear and frequently repeated for the child.

 - Enroll your child in an early-intervention program as soon as possible.
 Laws in the United States protect the right to education of all children.
 This includes those who have conditions that can interfere with learning, such as FASD.
 These laws protect a parent's right to be fully informed about educational decisions that concern his or her child.
 Also, the laws protect a parent's rights when he or she disagrees with any decision.
 Contact your state and local education departments about your child's right to get help at school.
 Physical, occupational, and/or speech therapy may be part of the program.

 - Help your child learn appropriate behavior.
 If your child has attention problems, has difficulty controlling his or her impulses, and is overactive, he or she may benefit from the same treatment measures that are appropriate for children who have attention deficit hyperactivity disorder (ADHD), such as behavior management and social skills training.

 - Encourage your child's independence.
 Help your child learn cause and effect by role-playing situations with different reactions and outcomes.